medlansari/FedCrypt/README.md

 ## Introduction

-*FedCrypt* the first dynamic white-box watermarking technique compatible with HE in FL.
+*FedCrypt* is the first dynamic white-box watermarking technique compatible with HE in FL.
 FedCrypt involves training a projection function on the activations of the encrypted model using a trigger set, preserving client privacy and enabling new verification protocols for joint ownership proof between the server and clients without disclosing private information.